 The Android N beta ended in August and quickly arrived for many.
 We’ve since seen betas, developer previews, and two updates.
 HTC promised updates within 90 days, which was before the end of 2016.
 They hit their mark for unlocked devices, and are now moving on to carrier models in the US as 2017 moves forward.

 Popular smartphones from all major manufacturers will see an update to Android 7.0 Nougat in the near future.
 Or Android 7.1 Nougat.
 HTC was first to make announcements, but LG and Motorola sent updates out first.

-In a surprise move earlier this summer after some Google announcements, HTC confirmed three key HTC Android N software updates are in the pipeline.
+In a surprise move during the summer of 2016 after some Google announcements, HTC confirmed three key HTC Android N software updates are in the pipeline.
 While only three phones were mentioned, we can expect more to probably get the same new software.
 Now that Android 7.0 Nougat is official and has been released, they’ve been sharing more details.

 HTC Android 7.0 Nougat Updates

 We’ve known for a while that HTC is working hard on updates.
 However, the release date has been a mystery.
 And while we’re still expecting the HTC One M9 and HTC 10 to get it, unlocked models were up first.

 On December 5th, the day Android 7.1.1 was released, HTC confirmed the One M9 update.
 Starting with the unlocked edition.
 Then, carrier models will get the same sometime in 2017.
 And now, they are starting to roll out.